MicrosoftDocs/entra-docs/docs/id-governance/tutorial-mover-custom-workflow-portal.md

 # Automate employee mover tasks when they change jobs using the Microsoft Entra admin center

-This tutorial provides a step-by-step guide on how to configure mover tasks for when contractor moves to a full-time employee with Lifecycle workflows using the Microsoft Entra admin center.
+This tutorial provides a step-by-step guide on how to automate mover tasks with Lifecycle workflows using the Microsoft Entra admin center.
+An example of this scenario would be an admin automating tasks for a contractor that moves to a full-time employee and is removed from a specific department.

 This Mover scenario runs a scheduled workflow and accomplishes the following tasks: